 Archive

-Posted on December 22nd, 2022 in Blog by rileyshr
+Posted on December 22nd, 2022 in Student Work by rileyshr

 By: Danielle Thomas My passion for history and the field of museum studies began when I was a child.
 Like many school children, I took a field trip to a museum as a young student and on this trip, I fell in love with history and museums.
 My experience as a visitor led me to …